Coding-RoMa/cantica-fintech-intelligence/README.md

 show the depth it works from:

 - **[The State of Fin-Tech Report — June–July 2026](https://www.thebrightminded.com/reports/the-state-of-fin-tech-report-june-july-2026/)** — the public, editorial read of the market: $2.67B disclosed capital, 61% buying automated finance, SpaceX perps at $7.1B, and a licensing race across four jurisdictions.
-- **[Cantica Data — open datasets](https://www.thebrightminded.com/cantica/data/)** — datasets and data notes on regulation, market activity, and patterns: MiCA licence holders, perpetual-futures activity, which data providers accept x402, and more.
+- **[Cantica Data](https://www.thebrightminded.com/cantica/data/)** — datasets and data notes on regulation, market activity, and patterns: MiCA licence holders, perpetual-futures activity, which data providers accept x402, and more.
-- **[Discovery pages](https://www.thebrightminded.com/llms.txt)** — machine-readable topic indexes of The Bright Minded's published fintech analysis, built for AI assistants and researchers.

 ## Why the numbers can be trusted